CreggLab/CreggLab.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Our team aims to harness the strength of diversity, welcoming individuals from varied backgrounds and skillsets toward an innovative research environment.
 We aim to provide opportunities for growth and personal development, ensuring that unique perspectives contribute to our pursuit of scientific excellence.
+Please see below for information on how to join our team!

 {% include section.html %}